The Roots of Progress Fellowship

 Read more

-All fellows will be immersed in progress studies ideas throughout the program.
+All fellows will be immersed in progress studies and abundance policy ideas throughout the program.
 We’ll share a reading list, and you’ll have an opportunity to read key essays, take notes, and discuss them with your peers.
 Our progress studies advisors—academics, progress bloggers, think tank leaders—will give talks and answer questions.
 You’ll meet 1:1 with the Roots of Progress team to discuss your goals for the intensive.

 Read more